-3,338 unique holiday lettings from 41 partner websites, such as Booking.com or VacationRentals.com, are listed in South Wales.
-With HomeToGo you can directly search and compare the prices of each property from numerous partners to find the best deal and save up to 52%.
+15 unique holiday lettings from 25 partner websites, such as Booking.com or Casamundo, are listed in South Wales.
+With HomeToGo you can directly search and compare the prices for each property from numerous partners to find the best deal and save up to 76%.

 Recommended holiday lettings in South Wales

-Rent a holiday apartment, home or cottage in South Wales: from £21 per night
+Rent a holiday home, apartment or cottage in South Wales from just £37 per night

 Popular holiday rental amenities in South Wales

-This is the climate diagram in South Wales.
-During July, maximum temperatures go up to more than 20° February is the coolest month, with average minimal temperature reaching 3°.
-The rainiest month is July while the driest month is March.
+This is the climate diagram for South Wales.
+During July, maximum temperatures climb above 20°.
+February is the coolest month, with the average minimum temperature falling to 3°.
+The rainiest month is January, while the driest month is March.

-Discover rugged Welsh beauty with a South Wales holiday home
+Discover rugged Welsh beauty with a South Wales holiday letting

 Wales, one of the four countries that make up the United Kingdom, is rich in Celtic history.
 From castles to the cosmopolitan Cardiff nightlife, the region has something for everyone.
 However, it’s the stunning natural beauty which makes travellers flock to Wales.
 From Snowdonia to the Brecon Beacons, Wales is a hiker’s paradise, and for those who love surfing and diving, the clear Atlantic waters are right on your doorstep.

-Booking a South Wales holiday letting is the perfect way to explore this wonderful natural beauty which boasts some of the most stunning scenery the United Kingdom has to offer.
+Booking a South Wales holiday cottage is the perfect way to explore this wonderful natural beauty, and some of the most stunning scenery the United Kingdom has to offer.

-Cardiff is the only international airport in Wales, so if you're arriving by plane then this will be your likely access point to your South Wales holiday lettings.
-Buses connect the airport to the city centre but if you're travelling further afield to your South Wales holiday home, then renting a car is the best option to reach your final destination.
+Cardiff is the only international airport in Wales, so if you're arriving by plane then this will be your likely access point to your South Wales holiday letting.
+Buses connect the airport to the city centre but if you're travelling from further afield, then renting a car is the best option to reach your accommodation.

-The area is served by good motorway connections so flying to an airport in England is a viable option.
-Much of South Wales is covered by the UK rail network and National Express and the budget coach service Megabus both serve many destinations in the vicinity.
+The area is served by good motorway and rail connections.
+National Express and the budget coach service Megabus both serve many South Wales destinations.

 Weather in Wales: enjoy Wales in every weather